isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 #### Exporting Annual FOIA Report Data nodes

-The module defines a route with the pattern `/node/[nid]/xml` and a menu link on node pages to that route.
-This route builds the XML from node data which is returned in the response as a file attachment for download, titled `annual-report.xml`.
-To access this route, go to an annual report node at `/node/[nid]` and click the tab titled `XML`.
+The module defines a route with the pattern `/node/[nid]/xml` and a menu link that displays on node pages.
+The route's controller builds the XML from node data and returns a response with the export contents as a file attachment for download.

 #### The export class